mrodriguesfilho/mrodriguesfilho/README.md

 - 💻 I'm a Back-End Engineer and currently I'm working with .NET 5, ASP.NET and C# as main technologies.

 - 🌱 As a developer, I'm always looking for new techonologies and new ways to solve problems more efficiently.
-And for this purpose I tend to take a lot of different courses and online training, particularly thoses with a Back-End made with NodeJS.
+And for this purpose I tend to take a lot of different courses and online training, particularly those with a Back-End made with NodeJS.

 - ❤ I'm also very fond of Mobile Development and I've done most of my mobile projects using React Native.
 But lately I've been trying out Flutter as new way to improve myself.